FahimMuntasr/Obsidian/NSU/SEM-1/CSE115/CSE115_NOTES.md

 ---
 ## Week 1 Part 2
 #### The software development pipeline
 1. Source code first written
 2. Compiler converts code to machine language
 3. Library files are linked to the code with a linker
 4. Linker then converts the code to an executable file
+#### Types of memory
+- ROM (Read only memory)
+	- Non-volatile memory with persistence.
+This means that the data inside stays the same even after rebooting the computer.
+	- Extremely high storage (~Terabytes) but at the cost of low speed.
+	- Used to store BIOS settings (which contains information on how to start the computer) and save large user files.
+- RAM (Random access memory)
+	 - Volatile memory without persistence.
+This means that turning off the computer will erase all data inside.
+	 - Compared to ROM, storage is very limited (~Gigabytes) but with very high read/write speeds.
+	 - Contains instructions and data needed for currently opened programs.
+- CPU cache
+	- Also volatile memory
+	- Storage is extremely minimal (~Kilobytes) but the read/write speed is extremely fast
+	- Also contains instructions and data needed for currently opened programs, but the data stored in cache is used much more frequently
+#### The anatomy of memory
+Computer memory is made up of individual memory cells.
+Each cell has two relevant values, the address and the data.
+The unit of measurement of digital data is Bytes and Bits.
+One Byte contains 8 bits.
+One bit is one binary digit
+#### The central processing unit (CPU)
+There are three main parts in a CPU:
+- Control Unit: Fetches instructions from main memory and puts them into the register(CPU cache)
+- ALU (arithmetic logic unit): Executes all arithmetic and logical operations
+- Register: Also known as the CPU cache (covered in the previous section)
+#### Computer software
+There are two types of software
+- Operating system (OS): Provides a user-interface for the user to interact with the computer
+- Applications: Specific software used for specific tasks A software is a combination of relevant data files and programs.
+A program is a series of instructions.
+#### Hierarchy of Programming languages
+- Low level - Machine language
+	- Binary code
+	- Only language that a computer can understand.
+	- All code has to be converted to machine language using a compiler
+	- Extremely fast as nothing has to be compiled
+	- Machine code is processor architecture dependent
+- Mid level - Assembly language
+	-  Mnemonic code that is understandable by humans and can be easily converted to Machine language
+	- Assembly language is processor architecture dependent
+	- Also fast is it just a representation of machine code
+- High level - C, Java, Python, JavaScript, Rust
+	- Combination of arithmetic expressions and English characters.
+Very easy for humans to read
+	- High level languages are processor architecture independent
+	- Slower than lower level languages as the code has to be compiled first

+####